3x-haust/Python_Ezy_API/README.md

 }
 ```

-You can execute them as follows:
+You can run them like this:

 ```bash
 $ ezy run start